 Take the right steps/Treating TMD/Fixing TMD

 In most cases, it is possible to treat or control TMJ disorder by self-care and lifestyle changes.
 Consult a professional to find out which exercises can be beneficial to you.
 Reducing jaw movements and avoiding tensing or clenching the jaw also helps.
 It is recommended to consume soft food and avoid chewing gum to reduce stress on the jaw.
-At times, a hot or cold compress might also help with pain.
+At times, a hot or cold compress might also help with the pain.

 Visit the doctor: